 UN New York , 63rd Commission on the Status of Women - MMM Statement highlights that the 2 main pillars of social protection, health and income security, are particularly relevant for mothers and their children.
-But, when adequately supported, mothers also do contribute to social protection, which therefore must be considered as an investment.
+But, when adequately supported, mothers also do contribute to social protection.

 In its most basic form, social protection includes the provision of essential health care, as well as income security along the life course – two pillars which are especially relevant to women in their role as mothers: